The Complete Guide: How To Start A Profitable Clothing Brand 2022

 How will you price your garments?

 When starting up you can take a first look at the costs and the prices for your styles and clothing production.
 Once your collection is defined and you have sourced materials and found factories you will have a better understanding of the costs.
 Does it add up?
 Will it be profitable?
-Review all the posts in your budget and see how you can recalibrate it.
+Review all the posts in your budget and see how you can recalibrate them.
 In the end, you want to live and work, doing what you love.
 You don’t want it to be an expensive hobby that you pour money into.
 To help you keep track of all costs associated with producing each style you use a costing sheet.
 Here you note down the costs of all components in the garment and finally, you calculate the retail price of the garment.
 Adopt the habit of filling out a costing sheet for each item already from the start.
 It will be a vital tool to run your business financially.
 Your pricing strategy will determine how you will price your products.
-You can base it on target cost, your margin or your brand position.
+You can base it on target cost, your margin, or your brand position.

 Creating garment patterns and prototypes